Beneficial Insects in the Garden

 Print Friendly and PDF

 Which are the most beneficial insects?
-We’re talking about bugs that are good for plants in the garden and eat pests that would otherwise eat your plants.
-Find out and start thinking about which plants and flowers attract beneficial insects!
+We’re talking about bugs that are good for your garden because they eat plant pests!
+Find out which plants and flowers attract pollinators and other beneficial insects.

 What Are Beneficial Insects?